 - The election of the director Nominees as Class III directors, nominated by the board of directors (or the "board"), for a three-year term, such term to continue until the annual meeting of stockholders in 2020 or until such directors' successors are duly elected and qualified or until their earlier resignation or removal; - The ratification of the appointment of EisnerAmper LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2018; - 3.
 The approval of an amendment to the Company's 2014 Equity Incentive Plan to increase the maximum number of shares authorized for issuance thereunder by 6,000,000 shares; - 4.
 The approval of an amendment to the Company's Restated Certificate of Incorporation to increase the number of authorized shares of Common Stock to 120,000,000; - 5.
-The approval of an amendment to the Company's Restated Certificate of Incorporation to effect a reverse stock split of the shares of the Company's Common Stock at a ratio of not less than 1-for-2 and not greater than 1-for-15, with the exact ratio of, effective time of and decision to implement the reverse stock split to be determined by the Board of Directors (the "Reverse Stock Split"); and - 6.
-Such other business as may properly come before the Annual Meeting and any adjournments or postponements thereof.
+The approval of an amendment to the Company's Restated Certificate of Incorporation to effect a reverse stock split of the shares of the Company's Common Stock at a ratio of not less than 1-for-2 and not greater than 1-for-15, with the exact ratio of, effective time of and decision to implement the reverse stock split to be determined by the Board of Directors (the "Reverse Stock Split"); and - Such other business as may properly come before the Annual Meeting and any adjournments or postponements thereof.

 Under rules and regulations of the Securities and Exchange Commission, or SEC, instead of mailing a printed copy of our proxy materials to each shareholder of record or beneficial owner of our common stock, we are now furnishing proxy materials, which include our Proxy Statement and Annual Report, to our shareholders over the Internet and providing a Notice of Internet Availability of Proxy Materials by mail.
-The Notice of the close of business on May 14, 2018 as the record Date for the determination of stockholders entitled to notice of, and to vote at, the Annual Meeting.
+The Notice of Internet Availability of Proxy Materials by mail.
+The Notice of Internet Availability of Proxy Materials is first being mailed to stockholders of the Company on or about May 29, 2018, in connection with the solicitation of proxies for the Annual Meeting.
+The board of directors has fixed the close of business on May 14, 2018 as the record date for the determination of stockholders entitled to notice of, and to vote at, the Annual Meeting (the "Record Date").
+Only holders of record of common stock, par value \$0.01 per share, of the Company (the "Common Stock") at the close of business on the Record Date will be entitled to notice of, and to vote at, the Annual Meeting.
+As of the Record Date, there were 41,735,005 shares of Common Stock outstanding and entitled to vote at the Annual Meeting.
 As of the Record Date, there were approximately 65 stockholders of record.
-Each holder of a share of Common Stock outstan
+Each holder of a share of Common Stock outstanding as of the close of business on the Record Date will be entitled to one vote for each share held of record with respect to each matter properly submitted at the Annual Meeting.